adelynarens/tableau-exercises/Class 2/Class 2 - Alternate Exercises.md

 5. Put everything together into a dashboard.

 Use your best creative judgement to arrange the visualizations created in Part IV into a dashboard.
-Include the following:

-* Create a vertical container covering the entire view.

-* Drag a text container to the top of the dashboard.
-Add the Title `Class 2: Superstore Sales Insights`.
-Set the font size to 28, bold the text, and change the text color to black.

-* Change the background color of the dashboard to light grey.

-* Add Outer Padding of 10 to all containers

-* Hide the legend for the `Frequent Customer Profitability` and `Profit Margin by Priority` visualizations.